Vietnam.vn - Nền tảng quảng bá Việt Nam

 La Vong fish cake

-Reference addresses: La Vong (Cha Ca street), Phan (Nguyen Binh Khiem street), Anh Vu (Trung Hoa street), Hang Son (Tran Hung Dao street), Lao Ngu (Thai Ha street), Thang Long (Duong Thanh street).
+Reference addresses: La Vong (Cha Ca Street), Phan (Nguyen Binh Khiem Street), Anh Vu (Trung Hoa Street), Hang Son (Tran Hung Dao Street), Lao Ngu (Thai Ha Street), Thang Long (Duong Thanh Street).
 Photo: Hong Lien

 Bun thang

 Bun thang is a special dish of Hanoi, originating from leftover ingredients after each Tet holiday, but has become a dish representing sophistication.
 Making bun thang is very elaborate, from the ingredients to the preparation.
-The dish cannot lack thinly sliced omelette, shredded boiled chicken, sliced pork roll, Vietnamese coriander, and thin noodles.
+The dish cannot lack thinly sliced omelet, shredded boiled chicken, sliced pork roll, Vietnamese coriander, and thin noodles.
 The broth is simmered from chicken bones, dried squid, and onions to create a natural sweetness.

 Reference addresses: Ba Am (Cua Nam street), Old Street (Phan Dinh Phung street), Thanh Van (Hang Ga street), Ba Duc (Cau Go street).
 Photo: TienHN

-West Lake Shrimp Cake
+West Lake shrimp cake

 West Lake shrimp cakes are often associated with many memories of Hanoi.
 Many people who have been away from Hanoi for a long time or tourists often remember the shrimp cake stall along Truc Bach Lake that has existed for decades.